 Art on the Underground present a large-scale public commission of permanent and temporary artworks by Scottish-born, Belgium-based artist Lucy McKenzie, titled Pleasure’s Inaccuracies.

 McKenzie is fascinated by the decoration of public spaces such as train stations, and her work frequently combines source material from the realms of historical design, advertising and architecture.
 For what is her most ambitious public commission to date, she chose Sudbury Town Tube station, a historic, listed building designed by Charles Holden in 1931, for its location and architecture.
-Situated outside of central London, with a cavernous central hall, original features and waiting rooms on each platform, the station is evocative of another era.
+Situated outside of central London, with a cavernous main hall, original features and waiting rooms on each platform, the station is evocative of another era.

-The permanent ceiling murals in each waiting room will feature maps of the immediate surrounding areas, highlighting local landmarks from the past and present.
+The permanent ceiling murals in each waiting room feature maps of the immediate surrounding areas, highlighting local landmarks from the past and present.
 The detailed works incorporate the existing ceiling lights in a design which echoes the original Modernist lamps on the platforms.
 Maps are a recurrent feature in McKenzie’s practice – an art form obliged to express data, connected to a specific time and place and combining reality with the imaginative.
-For her ceiling murals, McKenzie studied the extensive historical advertising material in the Transport for London archives and has referenced the work of Herry Perry (Harriet Perry) and RP Gossop.
-This interest is also reflected in two large billboards situated on each platform and a series of two silk screen posters installed on a heritage kiosk within the station.
+For her ceiling murals, McKenzie studied the extensive historical advertising material in the Transport for London archives and has referenced the work of Herry Perry (Heather Perry) and RP Gossop.
+This interest is also reflected in two large billboards situated on each platform and a series of two posters installed on a heritage kiosk within the station.